Electronic Records at U of L: Guidelines for Access, Retention, Destruction

 The Kentucky Department for Libraries and Archives has put forth a set of guidelines for proper destruction of records , including electronic records.

 Many university records contain confidential data.
 Unauthorized access to or disclosure of these records by university employees is prohibited.
 For further information on policies and procedures for computer security and computer accounts, contact Information Technology.
 If you have questions about privacy or confidentiality of records, please contact the University Archives.
 University Archives will consult with University Counsel and/or the appropriate university office that executed the agreement regarding confidentiality restrictions as needed.

 If you have questions about the matter of open records requests, contact U of L's open records officer by email.

 Because electronic technology changes quickly, the University Archives anticipates that these electronic records guidelines will require revision.
 We welcome any suggestions on the subject of the management and preservation of electronic records from university personnel.
-Contact Chad Owen, University Records Manager.
+Contact Records Management.

 To learn more about the state's policies and best practices for electronic systems and records, see the Commonwealth Office of Technology's web page.